viniarck/mongo-replicaset-compose/README.md

-# Mongo DB Replica Set Local Development
+# MongoDB replica set docker-compose

-This will setup a local replica set for you to work with using the lastest version of MongoDB.
+This repository provides a docker-compose file that spins up MongoDB instances and configure them as a replica set.

 ## Installation
 1. Modify hostnames as per your liking.
-We use mongo1 and mongo2 for our demo.
+Currently, `mongo1, mongo2, mongo3` are being used.
 2. Add your hostnames into `/etc/hosts` as:
   ```
-  127.0.0.1 mongo1 mongo2
+  127.0.0.1 mongo1 mongo2 mongo3
   ```
-3. Update `scripts/setup.sh` to include your modified hostnames.
+3. Update `scripts/rs-init.sh` to include your modified hostnames.